Curriculum Rationale in: ICT

-In this unit, students will have the opportunity to understand the basics of creating multiple websites through this unit.
+In this unit, students will have the opportunity to understand the basics of creating multiple websites.
 They will also be able to demonstrate their creativity by combining components to create a functional, intuitive and aesthetically pleasing website using Adobe Dreamweaver.
-For the assessment of this unit students will complete a 10 hour controlled assessment which is marked by the teaching staff and externally moderated.
+For the assessment of this unit students will complete a 10-hour controlled assessment which is marked by the teaching staff and externally moderated.

 R087: Creating interactive multimedia products